Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Structure theorem of extra tame maps

 \begin{thm} Let $f$ be an extra tame map of a surface $S$ of infinite type.
 There is a canonical decomposition of $S$ into three $f$--invariant subsurfaces $\Sper$, $\Sinf$ and $S_0$ and a hyperbolic metric on $S$ such that for every component $X$ of $\Sper$, $\Sinf$ and $S_0$, $f$ returns to $X$ and is isotopic to: \begin{itemize} \item a periodic isometry, if $X\subset \Sper\cup S_0$, \item an isometric translation, if $X\subset \Sinf$. \end{itemize} Furthermore, components of $S_0$ contain no essential non-peripheral curves and at most one essential (peripheral) curve. \end{thm}

 \begin{proof}

 Let $S_0$, $\Sper$ and $\Sinf$ be given by Proposition \ref{prop:decomposition}.
-HThe hyperbolic structure on $S$ is given by gluing the hyperbolic structures provided by Lemmas \ref{lem:per-on-per} and \ref{lem:per-on-S0} and Theorem \ref{thm:translation}: since there are no strips (Corollary \ref{cor:no-strips}), the hyperbolic structure contains no funnels mor half-planes.
-Moreover the same results guarantee that for every component of the decomposition the first return map of $f$ exists and is isotopic to a periodic isometry or an isometric translation as required. \end{proof}
+The hyperbolic structure on $S$ is given by gluing the hyperbolic structures provided by Lemmas \ref{lem:per-on-per} and \ref{lem:per-on-S0} and Theorem \ref{thm:translation}: since there are no strips (Corollary \ref{cor:no-strips}), the hyperbolic structure contains no funnels or half-planes.
+Moreover the same results guarantee that for every component of the decomposition the first return map of $f$ exists and is isotopic to a periodic isometry or an isometric translation as required. \qedhere